Beer Scooping (Beer Ticking) FAQ

 Ticking?

 Q - What is Beer Scooping / Beer Ticking?
 A - It is the wonderful hobby of finding, drinking and then recording new draught beers.
 People who indulge in this hobby are referred to as "Beer Scoopers" or "Beer Tickers".
 Q - How do I record beers that I have had?
-A - Most scoopers record their beer scoops / beer
+A - Many Beer Scoopers / Beer Tickers now record beers

 "winners" once they get home.
 It is useful to refer to

-whilst out and about, in order to check if a beer is
+a printout) whilst out and about, in order to check if a

-but many will also record their rating of the beer and
+many will also record their rating of the beer as well

-which is also available as an app.
-Q - Is scooping restricted to just Great Britain?
-A - No, many scoopers have ventured to other countries in search of new scoops.
-For example: Belgium, Czech Republic, Germany and the USA.
+taprooms and certain pubs.
 Q - How much beer do I have to drink to count it as a scoop?
-A - Most beer scoopers take this as being a third of a pint, which is the minimum measure of draught beer that can be legally sold in the UK.
-Q - Who is the top beer scooper?
-A - Brian Moore (70,000+ scoops) who features in a documentary film called Beertickers: Beyond The Ale Q - Where can I find more information about scooping?
-A - Take a look at Gazza Prescott's scoopergen
+A - Most Beer Scoopers / Beer Tickers aim to drink a minimum of a third of a pint in order for it to count it as a scoop.
+This is the minimum measure of draught beer that can be legally sold in the UK.
+Q - Who is the top beer scooper / beer ticker?
+A - Brian Moore (70,000+ beer ticks) who features in

 |